01-edu/public/subjects/devops/orchestrator/README.md

 By using k3s in Vagrant you must create 2 virtual machines:

-1. Master: the master in the k3s cluster.
+1. `Master`: the master in the k3s cluster.

-2. Agent: an agent in the k3s cluster.
+2. `Agent`: an agent in the k3s cluster.

 You must install `kubectl` on your machine to manage your cluster.